krukah/ghostAI/README.md

 # G-H-O-S-T

-The game Ghost is a spelling game that can be played with any number of players.
+The game Ghost is a spelling game that can be played with two or more players.
 The rules are as follows.

 OBJECTIVE: